CGCL-codes/XGCN_library/readme.md

 * The .sh scripts to process datasets and run models are in the `script` directory.
 * You are expected to specify two paths: (1) `PROJECT_ROOT`, which is the root of this project (e.g. `/home/xxx/code/xgcn`); (2) `ALL_DATA_ROOT`, which is going to hold all the data including datasets and models' outputs (e.g. `/home/xxx/data/xgcn`).
+* Download the datasets used in our paper from an anonymous google drive: https://drive.google.com/file/d/18Hy-aXC761-k6nSWSghuIIlwT_rB4m7s/view?usp=sharing
 * The raw datasets data (.txt files) should be placed in the directory `$ALL_DATA_ROOT'/datasets/instance_[DATASET_NAME]'` as follows (e.g. the pokec dataset):

 ```